pelevesque/skeletor/README.md

 )
 ```

 `skeletor:getSkeletons()` and `skeletor:setStyle(style)` are there for reference.
-The will be useful when saving and loading skeletons from files is implemented.
+They will become useful when saving and loading skeletons from files is implemented.

 ## Skeleton